-NOTE P - FUND BALANCE
+NOTE N - FUND BALANCE

-Fund balance was classified for the following purposes at September 30, 2018:
+Fund balance was classified for the following purposes at September 30, 2019:

 Nonspendable fund balance - General Fund Amount

-Deposits \$ 6,38

-\$ 6,381
+Deposits \$ 6,381

-Assigned fund balance - General Fund Am

 Assigned fund balance - General Fund Amount

-Assigned fund balance - General Fund Operating reserves \$ Amount 848,089
+Operating reserves \$ 625,033

+\$ 631,414

-NOTE Q - CONTINGENCY
+NOTE O - CONTINGENCY

 During the year ended September 30, 2018, the Council was informed by Sarasota, Lee and Charlotte Counties as well as two (2) cities of their respective intent to withdraw financial support from the Council.
-The Council estimates the financial effect of such withdrawal to be approximately \$350,000 of unrestricted revenue annually.
-The Council believes it can replace this funding through other revenues, grants and reserves.
-Further, it believes it will have sufficient funding and reserves to continue operations while it explores its future role and continued operations.
-It is imperative that the Council replace or reestablish such unrestricted revenue.
+The Council estimated the financial effect of such withdrawal to be approximately \$350,000 of unrestricted revenue annually.